 Google had announced some time ago that websites that used a secure HTTPS connection would be favored over websites that did not have a secure connection over plain old HTTP.

-You don’t need to remember the HTTP and HTTPS thing, but one thing you can do when you buy a domain or speak with your website host provider or web developer ensures your site has this security implemented.
+You don’t need to remember the HTTP and HTTPS thing, but you can ensure when you buy a domain that you speak with your website host provider or web developer to ensure your site has this security implemented.

 Clear titles and navigation

-Also on the reoccurring theme of making things a good experience for the user, Google tends to favor sites that have clear navigation and titles explaining what each page is.
+Also, on the reoccurring theme of making things a good experience for the user, Google tends to favor sites with straightforward navigation and titles explaining each page.

 The key thing here - Not so it’s easier for Google’s spider bots to navigate the site, but for the users to navigate.
 Yes, it can help bots crawling a site, but I would encourage you to focus your site’s titles and navigation to be clear and easy for humans.
 So what do I mean by titles and navigation?

 Well, let’s start with titles.
-You notice the words that appear inside the tab for each webpage you have open?
+Do you notice the words that appear inside the tab for each webpage you have open?
 That’s a title.
-It’s there to show the user in a summed up way what the page represents.
+It’s there to show the user in a summed-up way what the page represents.

-You may have seen some common titles before like ‘Home’ or ‘Contact’ for example.
-Home, in this case, would be the primary home page of the site, the place where generally you are expected to start at with a site.
-Contact could very well represent a page with information on how to contact you, for example, your address, phone number, email and so on.
+For example, you may have seen some standard titles before, like ‘Home’ or ‘Contact.’
+Home, in this case, would be the primary home page of the site, the place where generally you are expected to start with a site.
+Contact could very well represent a page with information on how to contact you, for example, your address, phone number, email, and so on.

 What you want to do is keep these links clean and orderly.
 And label them as something that suggests what the page is when the user navigates to that page.
-If you have quite a few links, you can usually create a kind of hierarchy with sub links that have some relevance to its parent.
+If you have quite a few links, you can usually create a hierarchy with sub-links relevant to its parent.

-Lastly, your web developer can help you with a site-map.
+Lastly, your web developer can help you with a site map.
 A site map is something a search engine can crawl to help it find what is where.
 Hence the term site map.
-It’s literally like showing a visitor who never been to your house a diagram of your house and showing where all the rooms are in relation to each other and what each room is called (not that you would do that normally for a person visiting your house, but you get the idea).
+It’s literally like showing a visitor who has never been to your house a diagram of your home and showing where all the rooms are in relation to each other and what each room is called (not that you would do that generally for a person visiting your house, but you get the idea).